storj-archived/kfs/doc/performance-testing.md

 a 95% confidence level.
 This suggests that our measurements are not the result of a statistical fluke and KFS introduces meaningful change for those operations and file sizes.
 Please note that any confidence level of 100% is an artifact of rounding.
-In this scenarioma p-value of 0 is theoretically impossible.
+In this scenario a p-value of 0 is theoretically impossible.

 ---